 In this analysis, we used composite data as reported to Morningstar1 and focused on international developed markets and emerging markets.
-To establish a methodology for identifying HC strategies, we used five different characteristics: tracking error, beta, R-squared, upside/downside capture and active share.
+To establish a methodology for identifying high-conviction strategies, we used five different characteristics: tracking error, beta, R-squared, upside/downside capture and active share.
 The table below shows the filtering guidelines for each characteristic.

-We recognize the concern that the same historical data used to create the HC universe was also used to measure its performance.
+We recognize the concern that the same historical data used to create the high-conviction universe was also used to measure its performance.
 We strove to mitigate this bias by imposing a high frequency (greater than 50% for all characteristics but active share) on how often a strategy was required to meet three of the five filtering guidelines.
 This gives us greater confidence the strategies selected would have populated the HC universe even if other time periods were used for filtering.
 Survivorship bias also affects our results, as underperforming composites may have exited the universe.
 In a sense, however, survivorship bias gives our results a more conservative tilt due to the upward pressure on the surviving strategies to outperform the benchmark and their peers.

 More in this report